 Among the most trustworthy are Moody’s, Standard & Poor’s (S&P), Fitch, and A.M.
 Best.

-All these institutions rate companies on different grade scales, so shoppers should familiarize with what the ratings mean.
+All these institutions rate companies on different grade scales, so shoppers should familiarize themselves with what the ratings mean.

 Progressive’s Financial Reputation